 Although we hold some funds, bonds and cash, my investing philosophy leans heavily toward Dividend Growth Investing.
 By early next decade, we want to live entirely off of our income stream, Social Security and pension payments - and therefore will not have to spend down the principal one iota.
 To accomplish this, we invest mostly in blue-chip companies with long track records of growing dividends.
-As of mid-2016, we are well ahead of pace to reach our goal.
+As of early-2018, we are well ahead of pace to reach our goal.

-My wife and I dote on our 5-year-old pup, Simmie, and keep up on the doings of our now-grown kids, Katie and Ben.
+My wife and I dote on our 7-year-old pup, Simmie, and keep up on the doings of our now-grown kids, Katie and Ben.
 And we love to cheer on the basketball team of our alma mater, Marquette University, where we both majored in Journalism.
 Go Golden Warrior Hilltopper Avalanche Eagles!
 Also big fans of the Carolina Panthers.

 I still occasionally post to the blog I initiated in 2007 -- lots of sports stuff, some politics, some personal junk -- at www.TheBaldestTruth.com.

 I'm the lead investment research analyst for income and dividend investing at Investors Alley, an independent investment research service.
 My primary role is editor of several investment advisories bringing actionable income and dividend investment recommendations to investors hungry for yield with relative safety.
-These advisories include The Dividend Hunter, 30 Day Dividends, and Tax-Smart Income Hunter.
+These advisories include The Dividend Hunter, 30 Day Dividends, and Automatic Income Machine.

 Prior to joining Investors Alley, I was a stock broker, a Certified Financial Planner, and an F-16 fighter pilot and flight instructor with the United States Air Force.
 In addition to my primary duty of flying the F-16 to defend our nation's skies I was an instructor in the F-16 Flying Falcon as well as the OV-10 Bronco.
 During my time in the service I was stationed at various military locations in including Osan AB, Korea, Patrick AFB, Florida, and Nellis AFB in Las Vegas.
 I graduated from the United States Air Force Academy with a degree in mathematics.